pejakalabhargava/MovieFlicks/README.md

 Describe any challenges encountered while building the app.

+ - Genymotion does not support YOUTUBE player without google service installed. on the real android phones videos of the trailer play fine.
+However for Genymotion some tweaks are needed.
+Thats why in the demo we see initialization errors.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing